Runglish: Runglish in Russia

 With increased globalization after the dissolution of the Soviet Union, English has made its way into the languages used in Russia, Ukraine, Belarus, and other former Soviet states.
 Runglish is used to talk about politics, economics, and other areas of modern life, often appearing in Russian-language news articles and headlines.
 (Note: For example: «Снегопад в России: травмы, пробки и блэкаут» ("Snowfall in Russia: Injuries, Traffic Jams, and Blackout").)
 English is considered more prestigious, and English loanwords may be used to demonstrate one's level of education and involvement in the global community.

 Young people are major contributors to the popularization of Runglish.
-Anglicisms аre an essential part of the youth vocabulary, and are becoming increasingly fixed within the language.
+Anglicisms are an essential part of the youth vocabulary, and are becoming increasingly fixed within the language.
 Despite this, some Russians feel that it is important to preserve the framework of rules of the Russian language.

 Criticism

 The opinions of linguists on the effects of Runglish are divided.
 Whether some argue that incorporation of foreign words into Russian language enriches it and broadens the culture, others claim that "the large-scale penetration of English is destroying the system of the Russian language, its identity and culture".

 In 2006, Vladimir Putin signed the decree "On holding a year of the Russian language".
 Following that, 2007 had been declared the "Year of the Russian Language" in Russia and abroad, in order to promote the importance and beauty of Russian and limit the usage of foreign words.
 The rector of A. Pushkin State Institute of the Russian Language Yuri Prokhorov admitted that it was impossible to stop the tendency of the widespread use of foreign terms.
 However, he believed that the bigger issue was that a large number of Russians could not use their own language correctly.